snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- We all know Alexander Graham Bell invented the telephone...  but his brother, Taco, did some pretty important work as well.
 - If you work security at a Samsung store, does that make you a gaurdian of the Galaxy?
 - If you buy a bigger bed, your left with more bedroom, but with less... bedroom.
 - TIL the German word for constipation is farfrompoopin